CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby-on-rails.md

 }
 ```

-## uWSGI/puma and Nginx configuration
+## uWSGI configuration

-uWSGI and nginx settings can be configured by setting environment variables:
+uWSGI settings can be configured by setting environment variables:

  - `HARAKIRI`: timeout (in seconds) after which an unresponding process is killed.
 (Default: 180)
  - `WSGI_BUFFER_SIZE`: maximal size (in bytes) for the headers of a request.
 (Defaut: 4096)
  - `WSGI_POST_BUFFERING`: buffer size (in bytes) for uploads.
 (Defaut: 4096)
  - `WSGI_WORKERS`: number of workers.
 (Defaut: depends on the scaler)
  - `WSGI_THREADS`: number of threads per worker.
 (Defaut: depends on the scaler)

+### nginx configuration

+nginx settings can be configured by setting environment variables:

  - `NGINX_READ_TIMEOUT`: a bit like HARAKIRI, the response timeout in seconds.
 (Defaut: 300)
  - `ENABLE_GZIP_COMPRESSION`: "on|yes|true" gzip-compress the output of uwsgi.

-### Nginx configuration
+ - `UWSGI_INTERCEPT_ERRORS`: "on|off" intercept uwsgi errors

 Nginx settings can be configured further in `clevercloud/http.json`.
 All its fields are optional.